CNC Wired Remote Controller

 The code can go immediately after the 'justReleased' method template and function respectively.
 The changes have no effect on the use of the library with existing applications.
 The change to update the button label is required because the only existing method to do the update is to re-initialise the label, which is wasteful of both memory and CPU cycles.

 These changes do not affect the logic in any way and should be compatible with all existing uses of the library.
+Installing an update to the library will overwrite the changes, so it may be preferable to keep the modified copy in the sketch folder.

 A note on the TFT-LCD displays.